bnfour/i3-quake-terminal/README.md

 Suggested usage: a quickly accessible general terminal window, or `htop` as a task manager.
 Feel free to invent your own uses!

 ## Terminal configuration
-This script only really supports `urxvt` (as it's _the_ terminal emulator I use). "generic" option might work for you if:
+This script only really supports `urxvt` (as it's _the_ terminal emulator I use). "generic" option might work for other terminal emulators if:
 - `i3-sensible-terminal` launches your terminal emulator
-- your terminal emulator supports `-T` as argument to set window title
+- your terminal emulator supports `-T` as an argument to set window title

-Otherwise, please extend the script to work with any other terminal emulator.
+Otherwise, please extend the script to work with another terminal emulator.
 See `terminals` dict in the configuration section.

 ## Flickering
-As stated in help message, to prevent terminal window first appearing in default position, add a rule to i3 config to move it to the scratchpad by default.
+As stated in help message, to prevent terminal window first appearing in default position and visibly teleporting, add a rule to i3 config to move it to the scratchpad by default.
 An example for default settings, an `urxvt` window called "The terminal":
 ```
 for_window [class="URxvt" title="The terminal"] move scratchpad